youhgo/WFAPP/readme.md

 ## 🚀 How It Works

-WFAPP automates the forensic parsing workflow in a seamless pipeline:
+WAPP automates the forensic parsing workflow in a seamless pipeline:

 1. **Ingestion:** Processes a DFIR-ORC archive or any archive containing raw artifacts.
 2. **Parsing:** Parses all the collected evidence using a suite of powerful internal and external tools.